 Angina causes similar, but usually less severe, symptoms to those of a heart attack, and means you're at higher risk of a heart attack in future.
 Treatment is less urgent but broadly similar.

 The term sounds terrifying, but 'heart failure' just means that your heart isn't pumping blood round your body effectively enough to stop fluid building up.
 It gets much more common with age - about one in 15 of those aged 75-85 and one in seven of those aged over 85 are affected - but the symptoms can usually be effectively treated with tablets.
-There are several underlying causes, including heart attack, high blood pressure or atrial fibrillation.
+There are several underlying causes, including heart attack, or atrial fibrillation.

 The excess fluid can build up in your legs, causing swollen ankles, or in your lungs, with shortness of breath, which may be worse if you try to lie flat and sometimes a cough.
 You can also get tiredness, dizziness and loss of appetite.